sunvalley32/sHELL/README.md

 # sHELL
-sHELL is a Win32 replica of the Windows 11 taskbar found in Sun Valley 32
+sHELL is a Win32 replica of the Windows 11 shell (desktop icons, taskbar and start menu) found in Sun Valley 32